Stefania LaVie Owen

 Stefania LaVie Owen is a New Zealand-American actress.
 She portrayed Puddle Kadubic in the comedy television series Running Wilde and Dorrit Bradshaw in the teen drama television series The Carrie Diaries.
 She starred as Melanie in the film Paper Spiders, as Bear in the Netflix show Sweet Tooth, and as Nicole Chance in the Hulu original psychological thriller Chance.
+She earned a Children's and Family Emmy Award nomination for her role in the third season of Sweet Tooth.

 Early life

 Owen was born in Miami, Florida, to an American mother and a New Zealand father.
 Her mother is of Cuban descent.
 Owen moved to New Zealand at age four, settling in Pauatahanui, a village 30 km north of the capital city Wellington.

 Owen lives between New York City and Wellington.
 She attended Pauatahanui school, where she won the cup for performing arts, and which helped begin her career in acting.
 She also attended Chilton Saint James School, an all-girls private school, in Lower Hutt, Wellington.
 Her sisters Lolo and Carly accompanied her there, and she was involved in many school productions and dancing classes.